NCC to license 5 infrastructure coys in July, says Danbatta - Nigeria Today

 NCC to license 5 infrastructure coys in July, says Danbatta

-The News Agency of Nigeria (NAN) reports that the permit allows for the deployment of metropolitan fibre-optic infrastructure and associated transmission equipment on an open access, non-discriminatory and price-regulated basis.
+The permit allows for the deployment of metropolitan fibre-optic infrastructure and associated transmission equipment on an open access, non-discriminatory and price-regulated basis.

 As outlined by the regulator’s ‘Open Access Next Generation Fibre Optics Broadband Network’ paper, which was published late last year, the InfraCos will be responsible for providing a national broadband network to service providers.